DannyLiehr/DannyLiehr/README.md

-- Hi, I’m Danny.
-I use he pronouns. <br/>`Ex: Danny likes to make [his] own small apps for [himself].` <br/>You can totally call me Dee if you'd like.
-- I’m interested in Python, PHP, Javascript, and databases.
+Hi, I’m Danny.
+You can totally call me Dee if you'd like.
+I’m interested in Python, PHP, Javascript, and databases.
+Currently a Graphic Designer at Mail Shark.
-- I’m currently learning about C++ and modifying my own computer tower.
-- You can reach me at my email.
-- I tend to post various projects here, and tinker around with repl.it.

-The gaps in my repositories is from making things and not placing them up on Github.

 I'm 27 years old, and when I'm not coding, I'm drawing.
 I have gone to get an education for both of these things!
 I'm known primarily for my art in the Gorillaz community.
 I want to be known for making little games, too.
+I used to make mods for _Don't Starve_ and _Don't Starve Together_, but the latter has changed drastically since I last played regularly.
+Still, those mods are posted here as well.
+Willoughby is not maintained anymore because that mod has become kind of redundant after the gardening update.
+I've been modding 2-D into _Don't Starve: Shipwrecked_, but I need to get back into the headspace to resume it.
+My largest project is not listed here because it's not open source. `www.writelighthouse.com`.
+A journal app for people who experience structural dissociation (typically present in dissociative disorders).
+Still a big work-in-progress.
+Biggest thing about it is the data for journal posts, alter names, system names, etc are all encrypted/decrypted on the client's side.
+This is to keep anyone using the app in a turbulent household from being outed to others.
+Also has a currently rudimentary area for users to develop their "inner world"-- essentially their "happy place".
+Outside of work, my interests include listening to/drawing Gorillaz, watching Jerma, and writing about my experiences with mental health.
+I like to play Zelda games, The Sims 4, Minecraft, Don't Starve, and very occasionally Team Fortress 2 (MvM Scout main).